tylerneylon/math/lsh_post1/lsh_post1.md

 [@Fig:fig4] shows the resulting clustering.
-This time, there are 100 points since using more hash functions has effectively made the cluster areas smaller (so we need higher point density to see points that are clustered together now).
+This time, there are 100 points since using more hash functions has effectively made the cluster areas smaller.
+We need higher point density to see points that are clustered together now.

 ![One hundred random points clustered using four random hash functions as defined by ([@eq:eq3]).
 Points have the same color when